AkhileshMalthi/taskflow-agent/README.md

 # TaskFlow Agent

 TaskFlow Agent is an AI-powered tool that automatically extracts and manages tasks from conversations.
-It listens to discussions in Slack, identifies task-related messages, and can export them to popular task management platforms like Trello and ClickUp.
+It analyzes Slack conversations, identifies task-related messages, and can export them to popular task management platforms like Trello and ClickUp.

 ## Features

 - **Automatic Task Extraction**: Identifies task assignments, deadlines, and responsibilities in conversations
 - **Intelligent Parsing**: Extracts key task details including title, description, assignee, due date, and priority
 - **Multiple Integrations**:
-  - **Slack**: Processes messages from Slack channels or exported conversation data
+  - **Slack**: Processes messages from Slack exported conversation data (JSON format)
   - **Trello**: Exports tasks as cards with appropriate labels and details
   - **ClickUp**: Creates tasks with priorities, descriptions, and deadlines
 - **Flexible Export Options**: Save tasks as JSON or send directly to task management platforms
 - **Interactive UI**: Built with Streamlit for easy configuration and visualization
+- **File Management**: Save and reload conversation files for future analysis

 ## Quick Start